Case: Focus on a specific discipline within the work field of Campaign Design.

 Strategy and Copy Writing

-With the headline I actively call people to take action, say bye to bi erasure.
+With the headline, I actively call people to take action.
+An invitation: say bye to bi erasure.

 Final images